traveno/ros2-docker-dev/README.md

 The container's `.bashrc` (located in the config folder of this repo) will source the correct files, and warn the user if the project hasn't been built yet.

-Catmux has been added to the environment, and bash commands are available to you.
+[Catmux](https://github.com/fmauch/catmux) has been added to the environment, and relevant bash commands are available to you.
-When working inside the container, use
+When working inside the container, use the following to run the package's `src/launch/catmux.yaml` launch file.

 ```
 cmux <package-name>
 ```

-To run the package's `src/launch/catmux.yaml` launch file.
  Or launch traditionally using `roslaunch`.

 * `C-a` `x` will kill the tmux server and stop all running ROS nodes.
 * Alternatively, type `cmux-kill` to kill a background catmux session.
 * Refer to `config/.tmux.conf` for more keybindings.

 Consider using VSCode and the Remote Containers extension.
 Open VSCode and click on [`Attach to a Running Container`](https://code.visualstudio.com/docs/devcontainers/attach-container).
 Any terminals launched in VSCode will be ready to go.

 To access desktop visualizations like RViz, access the local VNC server at